 2. Eat French Tapas

-Saint Jacques is a French tapas bar in Montauban old centre across from the cathedral CHECK.
+Saint Jacques is a French tapas bar in Montauban old centre across from the cathedral.
 This is a very popular spot with locals.
-The menu changes regularly.
+The menu at Saint Jacques Montauban changes regularly.
 We enjoyed dock croquettes – duck is a speciality of the region and I believe I ate duck every day I was in Tarn et Garonne!
-They offer the most delicious mini toasted cheese and ham sandwiches.
+Saint Jacques offers the most delicious mini toasted cheese and ham sandwiches.

 We also enjoyed raw seared tuna and some rather amazing local cheeses.

-Saint Jacques is known for its amazing cocktails but we went with local white wine instead which was so delicious.
+Saint Jacques Montauban is known for its amazing cocktails but we went with local white wine instead which was so delicious.
 Every wine I tried in the region was fantastic – and so reasonably priced!

 Saint Jacques doesn’t take bookings but can usually find space.
 And the kitchen is open till 11 which is quite late in this area.

 3. Stay in a Unique Boutique Hotel

 Hotel Commerce has a brilliant location on the 2nd main square in Montauban!
 The hotel has been recently renovated and the rooms are modern and very comfortable.
 They are also quite stylish in shades of brown and orange with several soft blankets.
-The rooms are a good size with a toilet separate from the main bathroom.
+The rooms at Hotel Commerce Montauban are a good size with a toilet separate from the main bathroom.

-The highlight for me was breakfast.
+The highlight of my stay at Hotel Commerce was breakfast.
 The breakfast room is so charming and wonderfully French with soft colours and lovely items on display.

 There were fantastic fresh local bread and a selection of jams, croissants and pain au chocolate, good coffee, fresh juice, yoghurt and all wonderful quality French breakfast items.
 Eggs and bacon available upon request.

 Chateau Peyrot is in the heart of the Fronton AOP vineyard.
 This old mansion has been a labour of love for its owners.
 I met the lovely Stephanie, one of the owners.
-She was a diplomat so the house is filled with art and treasures from her time in Russia aHungaryary.
+She was a diplomat so Chateau Peyrot is filled with art and treasures from her time in Russia aHungaryary.